M.S. in Dietetics and Nutrition for Pre-Professionals

 1. Program Completion: At least 80% of program students complete the program requirements within 3 years (150% of the program length).

-3. Graduate Performance on Registration Exam: At least90 percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.
+3. Graduate Performance on Registration Exam: At least 90% of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

 4. Graduate Performance on Registration Exam: The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-Graduates will be prepared for dietetics practice in the diverse practice settings in Alaska.
+Program Goal 2.
+Graduates will be prepared for dietetics practice in diverse settings.

 Objectives:

-1. At least 80% of alumni who respond to a survey will indicate they felt at least “competent” for entry-level practice as a RDN in their first dietetics-related position.
+1. Program Specific: At least 80% of alumni who respond to a survey will indicate they felt at least “competent” for entry-level practice as a RDN in their first dietetics-related position.

 • Requirements and Process to Become a Registered Dietitian Nutritionist (RDN)

-Effective January 1, 2024, the minimum degree requirement for eligibility to take the registration examination for dietitians will change from a bachelor’s degree to a graduate degree.
+Effective January 1, 2024, the minimum degree requirement for eligibility to take the registration examination for dietitians changed to a graduate degree.
 According to the Commission on Dietetic Registration, “Elevating the entry-level RD education to a graduate level is consistent with the knowledge, skills, and research base required in the field of nutrition and dietetics.”
-For more information about this requirement visit CDR's website.
+For more information about this requirement, visit CDR's website.

 The current requirements for becoming an entry-level registered dietitian nutritionist include:

-• Complete a minimum of a bachelor's degree at a US regionally accredited university of college and course work accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.* One option is the UAA Bachelor of Science degree in Dietetics.
-Students may also complete a bachelor’s degree in any field and complete pre-requisite courses that are required for most graduate-level Future Education Model nutrition programs.
+• Complete a minimum of a graduate degree at a U.S. regionally accredited university or college and course work accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.

-• Complete an ACEND-accredited supervised practice program at a health-care facility, community agency, or a food service corporation or combined with undergraduate or graduate studies.
-Typically, a practice program will run 6 -12 months in length.
+• Complete an ACEND®-accredited supervised practice program at a health-care facility, community agency, or a foodservice corporation or combined with undergraduate or graduate studies.
+Typically, a practice program will run six to 12 months in length.

-• Pass a national examination administered by the Commission on Dietetic Registration (CDR).
+• Passed a national examination administered by CDR.
 For more information regarding the examination, refer to CDR's website.

 • Distance Education